cdapio/cdap-ingest/cdap-flume/README.rst

 CDAP Flume
 ==========

-The CDAP Sink is a Flume Sink implementation using REST Stream interface to write events received from a source.
+The CDAP Sink is a Flume Sink implementation using the CDAP RESTful Stream interface to write events received from a source.

 Usage
 =====

-To use, put the CDAP Sink jar file in the Flume classpath (for example, in the Flume lib directory).
+To use, put the CDAP Sink jar file in the Flume classpath (for example, in the Flume ``lib`` directory).
 The JAR can be obtained from `Maven Central
 <http://search.maven.org/#search|ga|1|cdap-flume>`__.